We are really looking forward to welcoming everyone back again in September and to meeting our newest children and families too.

 Beginning and end of the day

-Everyone should arrive through the main entrance and follow the one way system to the classrooms - from Nursery round to Y4, Y3, Y2, Y1 and Reception in that order.
-ONE ADULT PER FAMILY ONLY.
+Everyone should arrive through the main entrance, Longdon Close or Pedmore Close and follow the one way system to the classrooms - from Nursery round to Y4, Y3, Y2, Y1 and Reception in that order.

-The day will start at 8.55am and children should be dropped off at their classroom door between 8.45am and 8.55am.
-There should be only one adult per family please.
+Classroom doors will open at 8.45am and children should be dropped off at there between 8.45am and 8.55am.

-Parents/ Carers should then follow the one way system to leave the school grounds.
+Parents/ Carers should then follow the one way system to leave the school grounds via the KS1 playground, Pedmore Close or Longdon Close.
 Everyone should leave immediately and not gather in the school grounds.
-Whilst we know this is an inconvenience, it means we do not have to have different start times for different classes if the one way system is successful.
+Face coverings do not need to be worn.

 Parents/ Carers will not be allowed in school and should try not to go to the school office unless really necessary.
-Phone calls, emails, the website and Facebook page will be the main way of communicating during the autumn term.
+Phone calls, emails, the website and Facebook page will be the main way of communicating.

-The day will end at 3pm and Parents/ Carers can collect children from the classroom doors from 2.50pm onwards.
-Again the one way system must be followed strictly and everyone should leave immediately.
+The day will end at 3pm and Parents/ Carers should collect children from the classroom doors then.
+The gates will open no earlier than 2.55pm.
+We predict that this will be a very busy time and there may be some crowding, so please be mindful of each other.
+Again the one way system must be followed strictly to help with this and everyone should please leave the school grounds immediately.

 Class bubbles and social distancing

-Each class or year group will be what the government calls a “bubble”
+Each class or year group will be in what is described as a “loose bubble”.

-Children in a class do not need to social distance from each other, but they will stay separate to all of the other classes.
-This means they will have their own playtime and at lunchtime they will have a place where only they play so they will not be able to play with children from other classes.
+This means that children in a class do not need to social distance from each other, but they will mostly stay separate to other classes.
+They will have their own playtime and at lunchtime they will have a place where only they play as this has resulted in calm break times over the past year.
+We will review this at the end of the autumn term.

-In order to be able to offer hot dinners to Year 1 and Year 2 children each year group will need to share the hall space.
+In order to be able to offer hot dinners to Year 1 and Year 2 children and to children eligible for Free School meals in KS2, year groups will need to share the hall space.
 (See details in the lunchtime section).
-Therefore Public Health state that both Year 1 classes must be considered as one bubble and both Year 2 classes must be considered as one bubble.
-At all other times the contact between year group will be minimised and the classes will stay separate for their learning and playing.
+At other times the contact between the year group classes will be minimised and they will mostly stay separate for their learning and playing.

 So our bubbles are as follows